looker-open-source/ca-demos-and-tools/ca-api-golden-demo/README.md

      # update with your Looker URI
      REACT_APP_LOOKER_INSTANCE_URI=https://looker.abc.com

-     # update with your embed Looker Studio Report URI (access through hidden route /studio-embed [OPTIONAL])
-     REACT_APP_LOOKER_STUDIO_REPORT=https://looker.abc.com/embed/reporting/abc123
      ```

    - In the console sidebar → Authentication → Get Started → Sign-in method.
 Enable the Google provider

-   - Still under Authentication → Settings (top-right gear) → Authorized domains. localhost is there by default for local development, but you will need to Add the domain of the App Engine deploy URL.
-This will be `PROJECT_ID.REGION_ID.r.appspot.com`
+   - Still under Authentication → Settings (top-right gear) → Authorized domains. localhost is there by default for local development, but you will need to Add the domain of the App Engine deploy URL if plan on deploying the demo.
+This will be `PROJECT_ID.REGION_ID.r.appspot.com`.
+If you are unsure about the exact name you can update this later after deployment.

 1. Setup `.env` in root folder:

    - You will need to have API credentials from a Looker instance.
 We recommend using an [API-only service account](https://cloud.google.com/looker/docs/looker-core-user-management#creating_an_api-only_service_account) with `develop` permission as a minimum requirement

-   - For access to the LookML model, fork the [cymbal-pets-lookml](https://github.com/llooker/cymbal-pets-lookml) repo.
+   - For access to the LookML model, fork the [cymbal-pets-lookml](https://github.com/llooker/cymbal-pets-lookml-public) repo.
 Create a new LookML project on your instance and connect to Git

      ```
      GCP_PROJECT_NAME=xxx